Precious (wrestling)

 Patricia Williams (born June 4, 1955) is a Canadian retired professional wrestling valet better known by her ring name, Precious.
-She is the wife of the man she managed for much of her career, Jimmy Garvin.
+She is the real-life wife of Jimmy Garvin, whom she managed for much of her career.

 Professional wrestling career

 World Class Championship Wrestling (1983–1984)

-Patti Williams made her professional wrestling debut in 1983 for the Dallas, Texas-based World Class Championship Wrestling.
-She was brought in by her real-life husband Jimmy Garvin to be an assistant to his valet at the time, Sunshine (Garvin's real-life cousin), who gave her the name "Sunshine II".
-On October 31, 1983, Garvin fired Sunshine for causing him to lose the WCCW Television Championship to Johnny Mantell, while retaining Sunshine II's place, and changing her name to "Precious", the name previously used by Sunshine's predecessor, Garvin's original valet.
+Patti Williams made her professional wrestling debut in 1983 for the Dallas–based World Class Championship Wrestling.
+She was brought in by Garvin to be an assistant to his valet at the time, Sunshine, who gave her the name "Sunshine II".
+On October 31, 1983, Garvin fired the original Sunshine for causing him to lose the WCCW Television Championship to Johnny Mantell.
+Garvin kept Sunshine II as his valet and changed her name to "Precious," the name previously used by Garvin's original valet.

-Precious's first big rivalry with Jimmy Garvin was with Sunshine, who aligned herself with Chris Adams, whom Garvin would feud over the NWA American Heavyweight Championship.
+Precious's first big rivalry alongside Garvin was with Sunshine, who aligned herself with Chris Adams, with whom Garvin would feud over the NWA American Heavyweight Championship.
 She would wrestle three mixed tag team matches in 1984: one with Adams and Sunshine on May 6, and two with Adams and Stella Mae French on June 16, and a steel cage losers leaves town match on July 4.

 American Wrestling Association (1984–1986)

-After a tour with All Japan Pro Wrestling, Precious and Jimmy Garvin went over to the Minneapolis, Minnesota-based American Wrestling Association in 1984.
+After a tour with All Japan Pro Wrestling, Precious and Jimmy Garvin went over to the Minneapolis, Minnesota–based American Wrestling Association in 1984.
 After Garvin's feud with Rick Martel over the AWA World Heavyweight Championship, she steered Garvin onto the AWA World Tag Team Championship, held by The Road Warriors.
 With "Mr. Electricity" Steve Regal joining the couple, she led Garvin and Regal to win the titles from the Warriors on September 29, 1985, with the help of Garvin's friends from WCCW, The Fabulous Freebirds.
 After Garvin and Regal lost the titles to Scott Hall and Curt Hennig in January 1986, Precious and Garvin left the territory.